How to set up an engaging editorial calendar

 You should now be in a place where you have a solid idea of what the look, feel, and goal of your content will be.
 That means that it's time to dive into who's going to write for you, how often you're going to publish, and how you'll be keeping track of all your content.

 Decide how often you'll publish content

 To keep your editorial calendar on track, set clear expectations of how often you plan to publish.
-Without clear deadlines, your publishing schedule will become inconsistent and you'll forget to follow up on blogs.
+Without clear deadlines, your publishing schedule will become inconsistent and you'll forget to follow up on content being created.

-How often you're able to publish comes down to your resources and how many people are able to write for your blog.
-Other crucial considerations for publishing cadence are how often your customers are coming to your blog (versus finding your posts on social media or through search engines) and whether you want high-quality in-depth content or are okay with posting shorter blogs as well.
+How often you're able to publish comes down to your resources and how many people are able to create content.
+Other crucial considerations for publishing cadence are how often your customers are seeking out your content and whether you want high-quality in-depth content or are okay with posting shorter pieces as well.

 These days most people don't go directly to a website to read blog posts, according to statistics from Hubspot.
 It's more likely that they'll find your content through a search engine or on social media.
 It's also worth noting that longer-form high-quality posts (think about ~1,500 words) are more likely to show up in search engines or be shared.

-That being said, for the average blog it makes more sense to focus on publishing a small number of quality pieces of content than it does to try to pump out tons of posts.
+That being said, for most brands it makes more sense to focus on publishing a small number of quality pieces of content than it does to try to pump out tons of material.

 Determine who your authors will be